vwochnik/php-mail/README.md

 # PHP-Mail

 > Small self-hosted PHP contact form endpoint as a drop-in for static websites.
+It supports DNSBL and rate limitiing.
 >

 ## Install